-Boston University’s Master of Education (EdM) program in Social Studies Education is intended for teachers who currently hold initial teaching licensure and are seeking professional licensure, or plan on working outside public school systems.
-Our program helps students prepare for careers as teachers, department chairs, curriculum developers, museum educators, and consultants.
-We help develop educators of social studies, which includes the disciplines of history, government/civics, geography, economics, and the other social sciences, as intellectuals and reflective practitioners who are committed to working in urban and suburban schools and with diverse student populations.
+The Master of Education (EdM) program in Social Studies Education at Boston University Wheelock College of Education & Human Development is for teachers who currently hold initial teaching licensure and are seeking a more advanced professional licensure, or plan on working outside public school systems.
+Our students grow as professional educators of social studies, which includes the disciplines of history, government/civics, geography, economics, and the other social sciences.
+Graduates of the EdM in Social Studies Education are reflective practitioners who are committed to working in urban and suburban schools and with diverse student populations.

-Through coursework in curriculum and instruction, educational research, and history and social science content, we prepare educators to advance students’ historical thinking, citizenship skills, and content knowledge.
+Through coursework in curriculum and instruction, educational research, and history and social science content, you’ll be prepared to advance students’ historical thinking, citizenship skills, and content knowledge.
 We emphasize inquiry-based teaching, multicultural social studies curriculum, and social justice.
 Our students include educators interested in teaching, teacher leadership, or working in informal educational settings.

 Visit the BU Bulletin for information on this program’s academic requirements.